REALTORS® Release Latest Legal Liability Survey

 In 70% of cases with liability, real estate property managers were held not liable; 75% of these favorable outcomes did not require a trial.

-Other important liability issues include new requirements for carbon monoxide detection and window guards, as well as issues of lead, mold and problems associated with presence of laboratories capable of producing methamphetamine.
+Other important liability issues include new requirements for carbon monoxide detection and window guards, as well as issues of lead, mold, and problems associated with the presence of laboratories capable of producing methamphetamine.

 Increased emphasis will be placed on fair housing aspects of property management in the future.